Graduate Student Success

 3. When you hear your name called, you and your hooder will step onto the stage.
 You will then hand your hood to your hooder, who will then place it over your head.

 4. You did it!
-After receiving your congratulations from the Vice Provost of Graduate Affairs, you and your hooder will exit the stage and head back to your seats and remain seated for the remainder of the commencement ceremony.
+After receiving your congratulations from the Vice Provost of Graduate Affairs, you and your hooder will walk forward and down the stage to head back to your seats and will remain seated for the remainder of the commencement ceremony.

 Make a plan with your hooder